Fajita Veggies (Chipotle Copycat Recipe)

 Sautéing the fajita veggies in a large white skillet.

-Sauté the garlic for a few seconds in the pan, then add the spices and prepped veggies.
+Step 4: Place the pan on the stove and heat oil until shimmering.
+Sauté the garlic for a few seconds in a large skillet, then add the spices and prepped veggies.
 Toss to combine and cook over medium-high to high heat, stirring as the veggies brown.

 The finished Fajita Veggies in a white skillet with a wooden spoon.